 There is a separate \$500 maximum out-of-pocket amount for durable medical equipment (DME), prosthetics, orthotics, diabetic shoes and inserts, diabetic monitoring supplies, and insulin pumps and supplies.
 Amounts paid toward the \$500 DME and supplies maximum out-of-pocket amount also apply to the \$6,700 Total maximum out-of-pocket amount.
-Once you have paid \$500 out-of-pocket for DME and supplies, the plan will cover these services at no cost to you for the rest of the plan year.
-If you have paid \$6,700 for covered services, you will not pay anything for covered services for the rest of the plan year.
+Once you have paid \$500 out-of-

-Section 1.5 Our plan does not allow providers to "balance bill" you
+Section 1.4 Our plan does not allow providers to "balance bill" you

-As a member of UnitedHealthcare® Group Medicare Advantage (PPO), an important protection for you is that, after you meet any deductibles, you only have to pay your cost-sharing amount when you get services covered by our plan.
+As a member of UnitedHealthcare® Group Medicare Advantage (PPO), an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
 Providers may not add additional separate charges, called "balance billing."
 This protection applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.
-Here is how this protection works.